milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

 ## Summary

-Elixir `MIME` is a short but powerful library, its goal it's clear, and in just around 200 SLOC you can see a lot of nice concepts, like _meta-programming_, _file streams_, _pattern matching_, _macros_, _unquote fragments_, _dynamic module creation_, _dynamic recompilation at boot-time_, among other really cool
+Elixir `MIME` is a short but powerful library, its goal is clear, and in just around 200 SLOC you can see a lot of nice concepts, like _meta-programming_, _file streams_, _pattern matching_, _macros_, _unquote fragments_, _dynamic module creation_, _dynamic recompilation at boot-time_, among other really cool